-Apple Slaw makes a great salad for the fall months.
-It would be a perfect side dish to serve with a roast or work equally well for a game day event with pulled chicken or pork sandwiches.
+Apple Slaw makes a great salad for a summer cookout or for the fall months.
+It would be a perfect side dish to serve with a grilled chicken or pork or work equally well for a game day event with pulled chicken or pork sandwiches.
+Check out 30 Simple Summer Cookout Side Dishes for some other recipe ideas.

 The addition of apples to the cabbage and green onions makes a nice contrast and change from a classic coleslaw.
 The light olive oil dressing is made with apple cider vinegar, dijon mustard and honey.